How to Start Your Own Book Blog/Vlog: Tips for Young Adults

 1. Define Your Vlogging Niche

-Similar to blogging, you will need to decide what type of books you want to focus on in your vlogs.
+Like blogging, you must decide what type of books you want to focus on in your vlogs.
 This will help you attract viewers with similar interests.

 2. Choose the Right Equipment

-This is the part that often stops people from vlogging.
-Relax, you don’t need professional gear to start!
-A smartphone with a good camera, a tripod, and basic lighting is perfect for beginners.
+This is the part that often prevents people from vlogging.
+Relax—you don’t need professional gear to start!
+A smartphone with a good camera, a tripod, and essential lighting is perfect for beginners.

 3. Plan Your Content